NHSDigital/ndr_dev_support/README.md

 #### Repeating Flakey Tests

-To aid with investigations into potentially-flakey specs, `ndr_dev_support` also provides the ability to run a test repeatedly (by default, 100 times):
+To aid with investigations into potentially-flakey tests, `ndr_dev_support` also provides the ability to run an integration test repeatedly (by default, 100 times):

 ```ruby
 test_repeatedly 'thing that we think might fail' do